 It’s been a full two months and three since I last posted, and I am starting to miss the blog-o-sphere.
 What better way to rile up the brain juices than to talk about the thing I am most familiar with: Fandoms.
 Specifically, how Fandoms interact with each other.

-If you watch Sherlock, Martin Freeman, who plays John Watson in the show, you might be familiar with the now popular phrase, “I was so alone, and I owe you so much” which were said whilst Watson was in front of Sherlock’s tombstone.
+If you watch the BBC adaptation of Sherlock, you might be familiar with the now popular phrase, “I was so alone, and I owe you so much” which were said whilst Watson was in front of Sherlock’s tombstone.
 The Reichenbach episode of the second series was unforgettable in a lot of other ways other than it being the episode where Sherlock and Moriarty faced-off at the St. Bart’s hospital and eventually had to shake hands with death; it is unforgettable because of the emotion the episode has induced.
 We were all reduced to crying, shrieking pterodactyls when Sherlock jumped off the St. Bart’s roof, we were all John Watson in front of Sherlock’s tombstone, we were all so alone and owed this show so much.

 When I think about that specific line, when I repeat it in my head, “I was so alone, and I owe you so much”, I cannot help but feel this sudden surge of happiness.
 This is basically what Fandom is.
 For those who are not familiar with Internet words, phrases, and whatnot, a Fandom is what you call a group of people who are really enthusiastic about, well, anything.
 Almost anything have Fandoms: Books, Movies, Music, Television programmes, Food, and other things that a group of people have an interest in.
 And if you have Tumblr, you probably have been exposed to these Fandoms, and have seen what they can do and how passionate they are about something.